-Ensure the creation of a diverse woodland over time, and Seek to mitigate against the risk of damage from natural hazards.
-Presence of water courses and water bodies, and connectivity of riparian habitats within the landscape Breeding bird surveys.
-To mitigate the risk of damage from natural hazards, assessments may include: Herbivore impacts Flood and drought risk Invasival species Fire risk.
-New woodlands should contribute to the conservation of neighbouring semi-natural woodland and other habitats.
+b) New woodlands shall be are located and designed in ways that will: Deliver economic goods and/or ecosystem services Maintain or enhance the visual, cultural and ecological finate environmental values and character of the wider landscape, and Ensure the creation of a diverse and resilient woodland over time, and Seek to mitigate against the risk of damage from natural hazards.
+Evidence of appropriate consultation with relevant organisations.
+Field Surveys and relevant data sources should be used to inform woodland location and design and may include: The character of other woodland in the landscape Scale and pattern of open land within the landscape Peat depth and soil surveys Priority habitat and species assessments both within the WMU and for adjoining land Historical, archaeological and cultural features Local public and parmissive access networks Presence of water courses and water bodies, and connectivity of riparian habitats within the landscape Water supplies Water chemistry, ecology and fisheries Breeding bird surveys.
+To mitigate the risk of damage from natural hazards, assessments may include: Herbivore impacts Flood and drought risk Invasive species Fire risk.
+New woodlands should contribute to the conservation of neighbouring seminatural woodland and other habitats.
 Priority habitats and species both within the WMU and on adjoining land should be protected and, where possible, enhanced.
 Historic environment features should be identified and protected.
-The general aim should be to create a woodland that is sufficiently diverse to ensure long-term forest resilience: A diverse woodland may be achieved through one or more of the following: Use of a diversity of species, clones and provenances Planting mixed stands Planting at variable spacings Variation in site types and growth rates Phased planting Retention of open ground to create rides or useds and along water courses Design and creation of wind-firm edges Woodland margins as transitional habitats Linking open space within the woodland to similar neighbouring habitats Linking open space within the woodland to similar neighbouring habitats Retention and buffering of existing priority Retention and buffering of existing priority habitats.
+The general aim should be to create a woodland that is sufficiently diverse to ensure long-term forest resilience.
+A diverse woodland may be achieved through one or more of the following: Use of a diversity of species, clones and provenances Planting at variable spacings --- --- --